 The spatial adaptive processing generates null for the interference signal with the antenna gain.
 The signal processing method, a signal lager reference signal is regarded as an interference signal.
 The signal generates a null by applying the weight.
 The output of each antenna array element in the spatial adaptive processing method is delayed through a tap delay and each tap is multiplied by a complex weight to finally produce one output signal.
-The spatial adaptive processing method is effective in the removing interference signal by applying weight to the receiver.
+The spatial adaptive processing method is delayed through a tap delay and each tap is multiplied by a complex weight to finally produce one output signal.
+The spatial adaptive processing method is defective in the removing interference signal by applying weight to the receiver.
 The weight dimension is determined by the number of antenna array and the number of tap delay of each array element [11].